 Under the Owner Drivers and Forestry Contractors Act 2005, an owner driver is someone that runs a business transporting goods (but not passengers) using up to 3 vehicles supplied by them.
-The owner of the business must also drive one of the vehicles.
+The owner of the business must also operate one of the vehicles.
 The Act applies to contractors, not employees.

 Tip truck owner drivers are also included.